wicked-rainman/DAPL/docs/DNS_HISTORY_maintenance.md

         4. Before running these scripts you will need to set some BASH shell variables in .bashrc that point to the fast storage you are going to use.
 These variables are:

-                $DNS_HISTORY - For storage of new incomming data to parse
+                $DNS_HISTORY - Directory ?somewhere/dns_history For storage of new incomming data to parse
-                $DNS_TEMP - Used for sorting records and other functions
+                $DNS_TEMP - Directory ?somewhere/dns_temp Used for sorting records and other functions
-                $DNS_INODES - Where the DNS data structure will be held.
+                $DNS_INODES - Directory ?somewhere/dns Where the DNS data structure will be held.

             Make sure that these new BASH variables are reflected in the values GREFERENCE in scripts gdnsd and grdnsd - It points to the root storage device directory.